 Although not specified in the Phase 3 study protocol, a post-hoc analysis of the Pfizer-BioNTech clinical trial data suggests a vaccine efficacy of 52% (95% confidence interval [CI], 29.5 to 68.4%) between the first and second dose.
 This estimate of vaccine efficacy is likely an underestimate of the short-term efficacy as cases occurring immediately after dose 1 were included.
-It is presumed that there would be minimal efficacy in the first 14 days following dose 1, because the immune response usually requires 7-14 days to develop and because recipients who are already infected and incubating the virus upon vaccination are unlikely to be protected.
-A further post-hoc estimate of vaccine efficacy calculated from 14 days after dose 1 until dose 2 (a period of one week for the majority of study participants) was 92.3% (95% CI: 69 to 98%)^(4,5).
+It is presumed that there would be minimal efficacy in the first 14 days following dose 1, because the immune response usually requires 7 to 14 days to develop and because recipients who are already infected and incubating the virus upon vaccination are unlikely to be protected.
+A further post-hoc estimate of vaccine efficacy calculated from 14 days after dose 1 until dose 2 (a period of one week for the majority of study participants) was 92.3% (95% CI: 69 to 98%).
 However, these estimates of vaccine efficacy are based on short periods of follow-up and therefore cannot predict the duration of protection offered by one dose of the vaccine.

 An exploratory analysis of data from the Phase 3 Moderna clinical trial also suggests there may be protection against symptomatic COVID-19 disease starting as soon as 12 or 14 days after the first dose.
 An interim analysis in a small, non-random subgroup of study participants who had only received one dose of vaccine at the time of analysis (n=996 in the vaccine arm and n=1,079 in the placebo arm) was used to calculate an estimated vaccine efficacy of 80.2% (95% CI 55.2 to 92.5%) between the first and second dose.
 This estimate of vaccine efficacy is likely an underestimate as cases occurring immediately after dose one were included.
-Vaccine efficacy calculated in the same small subgroup of study participants from 14 days after dose 1 was 92.1% (95% CI, 68.8 to 99.1%)(6).
-These estimates of vaccine efficacy after one dose should be interpreted with caution.
-The efficacy estimates are based on a short period of follow-up (median 28 days) and therefore cannot predict the duration of protection offered by one dose beyond this short period of time.
+Vaccine efficacy calculated in the same small subgroup of study participants from 14 days after dose 1 was 92.1% (95% CI, 68.8 to 99.1%) .
+These estimates of vaccine efficacy after one dose should be interpreted with caution, given the short period of follow-up (median 28 days).
 In addition, the calculations after dose 1 are based on a small subset of the larger randomized cohort of study participants resulting in efficacy estimates with reduced precision, as indicated by the relatively wide confidence intervals.